top of page

 legendary exercises have been highly respected by both Chinese

 Martial Artists and Qi Gong practitioners alike.
 It is aimed at strengthening the muscles, tendons, and ligaments and achieving a balanced state of internal energy (Qi) in the human body.
-These exercises consists of stretching, breathing and visualization techniques to acheive holistic health goals such as increased blood and energy flow.
-They also amerliorate various illnesses and disorders including lowering diabetes, cholestorol, high blood pressure, and speeding up the healing and recovery process
+These exercises consists of stretching, breathing and visualization techniques to achieve holistic health goals such as increased blood and energy flow.
+They also ameliorate various illnesses and disorders including lowering diabetes, cholesterol, high blood pressure, and speeding up the healing and recovery process

 post surgery.